 For convenience, you may include a detailed schedule of daily activities as a single page PDF annex.
-Please add it at the end of this Application
+Please add it at the end of this Application.

 3. Expected outcomes and impact (Maximum length: 2 pages)

 Please describe the expected results of the Summer School, particularly as regards skills, knowledge, and opportunities for students, and towards a new generation of professionals investigating and managing complex marine challenges.
 Please briefly explain measures to increase visibility and impact, and added value for the EuroMarine Network.